Chile: Public Health, Traditional Medicine, and Community Empowerment

-Educational excursions are an important component of the Chile public health program and provide different contexts in which to examine health care delivery in Chile, Peru, and Argentina.
+Educational excursions are an important component of the Chile public health program and provide different contexts in which to examine healthcare delivery in Chile and Peru.
 Program excursions may include field visits to public health centers throughout Arica and surrounding valleys, including community medical centers, hospitals, public health centers, rural health facilities, mental health centers, and women's health centers.

-Longer excursions include traveling to Tacna, Peru; the rural area of Putre in northern Chile where the Aymara population lives; Temuco/Nueva Imperial in southern Chile, home to the Mapuche community; and Bariloche, Argentina.
+Longer excursions include traveling to Tacna, Peru; the rural area of Putre in the Chilean Altiplano, where the Aymara population lives; and Temuco/Nueva Imperial in southern Chile, home to the Mapuche community.

-An excursion to the Chilean highland exposes students to the health practices and beliefs of the Aymara.
-The excursion introduces students to a rural health system, Chile's intercultural health system, alternative medicine, and the Aymara's cosmovision.
+An excursion to the Chilean highlands exposes students to the health practices and beliefs of the Aymara.
+The excursion introduces students to a rural health system, Chile's intercultural health system, alternative medicine, and the Aymara's cosmovisión.
 During this excursion, students experience northern Chile's impressive natural beauty through visits to Chungara Lake, Lauca National Park, and Lauca Biosphere Reserve.

-The excursion to Tacna allows students to observe some of Peru's successful health programs focused on improving health care in rural communities.
-Students examine specific health campaigns targeted to improve the health care of some of Peru's poorest communities, and students are able to visit patients at their homes.
+The excursion to Tacna allows students to observe some of Peru's successful health programs focused on improving healthcare in rural communities.
+Students examine specific health campaigns targeted to improve the healthcare of some of Peru's poorest communities.
 During the excursion to Tacna, students also visit meaningful historical and cultural sites such as the Museo de la Guerra del Pacífico, Peruvian craft centers, and colonial churches.

 Duration: 15 weeks

-Prerequisites: Coursework in public health or development studies; 4 semesters Spanish Read more...
+Prerequisites: Coursework in public health, development studies, community or social sciences, or other related fields; 4 semesters college-level Spanish.
+Read more...

 View Student Evaluations for this program: